-He is a Fellow of Green Templeton College, Oxford.
+Charles Foster is a Fellow of Green Templeton College, University of Oxford.

 His books cover many fields.
 They include books on travel, evolutionary biology, natural history, anthropology, theology, archaeology, philosophy and law.
 Ultimately they are all attempts to answer the questions ‘Who or what are we?’, and ‘what on earth are we doing here?

-His latest book is ‘Being a Beast’, which is published in the UK by Profile Books and in the US by Metropolitan Books.
+His latest non-academic book is ‘Being a Beast’, which is published in the UK by Profile Books and in the US by Metropolitan Books.
+It is a New York Times Bestseller, was long-listed for the Baillie Gifford Prize and the Wainwright Prize, and is the subject of a forthcoming feature film made by Sovereign Films.
+Foster won an IgNobel Prize for Biology for the work in the book.

 He read veterinary medicine and law at Cambridge, and is a qualified veterinary surgeon.
 He holds a PhD in law/bioethics from the University of Cambridge.

-He teaches Medical Law and Ethics at the University of Oxford.
+He teaches Medical Law and Ethics at the University of Oxford, and is a member of the Law Faculty there.
 He is a Senior Research Associate at the Oxford Uehiro Centre for Practical Ethics, and a Research Associate at the Ethox Centre and the HeLEX Centre, all at the University of Oxford.
 He retains an active interest in veterinary medicine – particularly veterinary acupuncture and general wildlife and large animal medicine.

 He is a Fellow of the Royal Geographical Society and a Fellow of the Linnean Society.